tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 There are two kinds of art: mimetic and cathartic.
 The difference between them is the way and the extent to which the artist uses the *plastic means.*

+I learned about these two types of art only recently, in a class at [edx.org](https://edx.org) entitled [Art and Design in the Digital Age](https://learning.edx.org/course/course-v1:IsraelX+DIGITALARTx+1T2021/home).
+The class is quite enlightening, and I recommend it to anyone who enjoys learning about the history of art.

 Mimetic art is representational, and the artist seeks to mimic reality.
 Cathartic art is expressionist, and the artist seeks to express how they feel about reality.

+## Part 2 of a Series

 This is part 2 of a series of articles about the work of the Dutch painter Piet Mondrian, 1872-1944.
 For part 1 see [The Prophetic Vision of Piet Mondrian, Part 1: Equilibrium in Art and Life](https://medium.com/@tomwhartung/the-prophetic-vision-of-piet-mondrian-part-1-equilibrium-in-art-and-life-c2b7ba006fd5).